isomerpages/moe-chijsngsec/_cca/Visual and Performing Arts/Symphonic Band.md

 <img src="/images/06%20CCA/VPA%20Symphonic%20Band/Picture1.jpg" style="width:100%">

 The CHIJ St Nicholas Girls' School symphonic band was established in 1972.
 It has since evolved from a regimental marching band to a versatile performance band.

-We are a 90-member strong band under the baton of Ms Sia Swee Suan, our band conductor, and perform a wide variety of pieces ranging from pop music to classical music.
-The band performs regularly for morning assemblies, school concerts and participates in national and international competitions, obtaining many awards in the process.
+We are an 80-member strong band under the baton of Mr. Toh Yang Yang, our band conductor, and perform a wide variety of pieces ranging from pop music to classical music.
+The band performs in school and in public and participates in national competitions, obtaining many awards and enriching experiences in the process.
+In the 2023 SYF Arts Presentation, we obtained a Certificate of Accomplishment.
+We also serenaded the public with beloved National Day tunes at the Changi Airport’s National Day Spectacular.

-In the 2021 SYF Arts Presentation, we obtained a Certificate of Distinction and a Certificate of Accomplishment.
-The band has a track record of excellence; we were awarded a Certificate of Distinction in the 2019 SYF Arts Presentation, and a Certificate of Distinction in the 2017 SYF Arts Presentation.

 #### **CCA Information**